 All drinking water is purified by the latest method of reverse-osmosis, thus doing away with the need for plastic bottles that are creating such a pollution problem everywhere.
 Local and organically produced materials are used wherever possible.

-These may seem small steps in a long journey, but Sukoon sees itself as the signpost of the necessary future direction in sustainable tourism.
+These may seem like small steps in a long journey, but Sukoon sees itself as the signpost of the necessary future direction in sustainable tourism.

 There are 5 bedrooms, all equally sumptuous and capturing the elegance and romance of nostalgic houseboat opulence.
 Deep mattresses and crisp cotton sheets ensure a restful night’s sleep and generous bathrooms with rainforest showers, bathtubs, piping hot water and delicious organic products pamper and soothe.
 Large picture windows afford stunning views of the lake.